rpminspect/rpminspect/CONTRIBUTING.md

 project history to match upstream.
 You need to do this on a clean repo, so stash anything you are working on and ensure your copy is clean.

+### AI Policy

+As a policy, the rpminspect project does not accept use of generative AI in contributions.